Getting Started

 We will use Apache Maven, or maven for short throughout the PRC2 course, so you will need that too.

-The application is called Maven but as command spelled as mvn.
+The application is called Maven but as command spelled as mvn

 Maven is the default build tool in the Java world and can build your program from sources without the use of and IDE.
-This makes your project agnostic to the IDE used, so they work with NetBeans as first class projects out of the box and also with other IDEs with little or no tweaks to that IDE.
-It is also the way the teachers use to compile and test the students work for the practical assignments and performance assessments.
+This makes your project agnostic to the IDE used.
+Most IDEs will detect your project as a maven project if the pom.xml

 Linux